Monday, October 21, 2024

 The GM chooses the check, which has a default DC equal to 15 or the monster's Intelligence score, whichever is higher.
 On a successful check, the monster does as urged.
 On a failed check, you must wait 24 hours (or a duration set by the DM) before urging it in the same way again.

 First, I can see why the DM chooses which ability check the player makes, but I also think it should be framed more as a discussion.
 The player should be able to say "I say 'blah blah blah'."
 If the DM then says "Okay, make a Persuasion check", the player should be able to say "Wait, no. I was trying to threaten them" (or whatever).
-It also, again, might preclude the player from trying to convince an NPC using a logical or intuitive argument.
+It also, again, might preclude the player from trying to convince an NPC using a logical or intuitive argument (if the DM habitually falls back on the default Charisma check).
 Like with any other part of the gameplay loop, the player and DM need to be on the same page about what the player is trying to do and how they're trying to do it.

 Maybe I'm reading too much into it, but the codifying of social interaction in this way feels so rigid.
 It doesn't seem like it's teaching new players how to navigate these situations in a way which ensures that the DM is hearing them and adjudicating their actions appropriately.